openlookeng/hetu-core/hetu-docs/en/indexer/overview.md

 | hetu.heuristicindex.indexstore.filesystem.profile | local-config-default| No      | This property defines the filesystem profile used to read and write index|
 | hetu.heuristicindex.filter.cache.preload-indices  |                     | No      | Preload the specified indices (comma-separated) when the server starts.
 Put `ALL` to load all indices|

-Heuristic indexer now uses Hetu Metastore to manage its metadata.
-Please check [Hetu Metastore](../admin/meta-store.md) for more information.

 ## Index Statements

 See [Heuristic Index Statements](./hindex-statements.md).